- 12.59K views

 Finally, we have Dresden, the capital of the state of Saxony.
 Dresden was another city that was heavily bombed in WWII, but much of its old town and many of its historic buildings were immaculately restored following the war.
 Dresden’s pride and joy is most certainly Frauenkirche, a baroque church famous for its large dome.
 Also worth visiting are Zwinger palace (inspired by France’s Versaille), Semperoper (the city’s stunning, lavish opera house) and the restored Dresden Castle, which houses the state art museum.

-Whichever cities you choose to visit in Germany, there is something to catch the eye of any traveller.
+Whichever cities you choose to visit in Germany, there is something to catch the eye of any traveler.
 From stunning architecture to fairytale castles to rich history and tasty cuisines, Germany is a country worth exploring.
 Can't decide on which city to choose?
 Visit them all!